 National University of Singapore

-Yvette van der Eijk is a Senior Research Fellow in the Saw Swee Hock School of Public Health, National University of Singapore, specializing in tobacco control research.
+Dr. van der Eijk is a Senior Research Fellow in the Saw Swee Hock School of Public Health, National University of Singapore.
+She has a PhD from the National University of Singapore, and completed postdoctoral training specializing in tobacco industry documents research at the University of California, San Francisco.
+She also worked as a Consultant for the WHO Regional Office for Europe's Tobacco Control Programme.

 Dian is a Psychologist/ Manager at Apex Harmony Lodge (www.apexharmony.org.sg), the first-purpose built home for people with dementia in Singapore.
 In her role, she empowers individuals across the spectrum of the condition to live well, and advocates for the active involvement of various members of the community to create a dementia-friendly, respectful, and inclusive society.
 Currently, she drives the Therapy Through Work Program for People with Young Onset and Early Stage Dementia (TTW YES), creating opportunities for people with dementia to lead purposeful and meaningful lives through therapeutic employment and social interaction.